Grigorii-M/SokobanPlanner/README.md

 ## Domain description

 My domain is based on an old game called [Sokoban](https://en.wikipedia.org/wiki/Sokoban) with several additions to make it more challenging.
+There is a new object - bomb, which can be used to destroy walls.
+In this version the player (Sokoban) can not only push boxes but also pull them.
+Some boxed can be immovable.
+In order to move them the player should blow them up with a bomb, however movable boxes can be destroyed by it.

 ### Types